 This means the repairs must be of a reasonable standard and quality.
 They should be free of any defective parts (including secondhand parts), and be reasonably fit for their normal purpose, having regard to the nature and type of repair.

 Some repairers may try to limit their responsibility by displaying signs, or using documents which contain phrases such as ‘all care taken but no responsibility accepted’.

 Statements such as this are misleading and do not relieve the repairer of their responsibility for faulty parts or defective repairs.

-The Department of Mines, Industry Regulation and Safety’s, Consumer Protection Directorate provides free telephone advice to consumers and business people about their rights and obligations under consumer laws.
+The Department of Energy, Mines, Industry Regulation and Safety’s, Consumer Protection Directorate provides free telephone advice to consumers and business people about their rights and obligations under consumer laws.
 You can ring the Consumer Protection Contact Centre during business hours on 1300 304 054 (cost of a local call statewide).